tommyettinger/anim8-gdx/README.md

 aren't writing an animation, you can get good results with the `Dithered.DitherAlgorithm.DIFFUSION` algorithm.
 This uses Floyd-Steinberg dithering and preserves lightness while accurately matching shape, but has **Quirk Number Four**, that it causes pixels to jitter between frames of an animation due to tiny changes propagating throughout the image.
-The `DIFFUSION` algorithm is being added in version 0.1.6, which should coincide with libGDX 1.9.11.
+The `DIFFUSION` algorithm has been added in version 0.1.6, coinciding with an update to libGDX 1.9.11.

 # Samples
 Some .gif animations, using 255 colors: